 European Porphyria Registry (EPR)

-The European Porphyria Registry (EPR) is a multi-centre, international, observational prospective cohort study to include all porphyrias.
-As a first step, the EPR is developed for patients with acute intermittent porphyria (AIP), but will with time be expanded to include all porphyrias.
+The European Porphyria Registry (EPR) is a multi-centre, international, observational prospective cohort study, so far including patients with acute intermittent porphyria (AIP).

 Objectives of the European Porphyria Registry